Braindeiko01/Arena-Real/README.md

 ADMIN_CREDENTIALS_PASSWORD=admin
 ```
 The application reads this `.env` file automatically at startup thanks to the
-`dotenv-spring-boot` dependency, so no manual `export` is required.
+`spring-dotenv` dependency, so no manual `export` is required.
+Set
+`dotenv.enabled=true` in your configuration to activate it.
 Administrative
 operations like approving transactions or validating game results are no longer
 available in the main backend.
 Use the admin API instead.
 Default values are provided in `admin-back/src/main/resources/application.properties`.